Project Management Best Practices for HR Projects

 - Seek out Project Management experts already in your organization – there is a wealth of knowledge and experience within your organization.
 Seek out the project management experts, in and out of your department, and ask them what they are doing.
 Get their input, pick their brain about what works, and what doesn’t.
 Maybe they can direct you to some internal or external resources.
 This also helps you to build strategic alliances with other departments.

 - PM-ize your team – Provide project management training for your senior HR managers.
-Start with an intro to project management providing them an overview of the processes, methodology and vocabulary.
-This can be high-level, giving them the tools to understand and communicate using the project management language with each other, the HR team, and other senior leaders throughout the organization.
-There’s going to be one or two of those senior leaders or managers that really stand out, pick it up quickly, and are really excited about the idea of using project management methodology.
-Those are the ones you want to provide the in-depth training to – think of them as the program champion for this change.
+Start with an intro to project management providing them an overview of the processes and methodology vocabulary.
+This can be high-level, giving them the tools to begin talking and understanding and communicating the project management language to each other, to the HR team, to other senior leaders throughout the organization.
+There’s going to be one or two of those senior leaders or managers that really stand out, pick it up quickly, are really excited about the idea of using project management methodology, and those are the ones you want to provide the in-depth training to – think of them as the program champion for this change.
 The key here is that they must be authentic about their interest in project management.
 Incentivize these folks to get their PMP certification.
 These are your advocates – support them!

 - Start out small, do one thing at a time – and take one step at a time – for a few reasons.
 This gives you a chance to perfect the process and really learn it.
 You can build credibility and a reputation for success.
-And finally, it takes time to educate your team and get them in the groove of the new process, and demonstrate the value of project management to HR initiatives.
-As with any change, there will be some resistance, so getting those folks on board will take time, education and some hands on experience.
+And finally, it takes time to educate your team and get them in the groove of the new process.
+As with any change, there will be some resistance, so getting those folks on board will take time, education and some explanation.

-- It doesn’t always have to be a grand production - Take for example a company picnic.
+- It doesn’t always have to be a grand production – Take for example a company picnic.
 For a large organization with 40,000 employees – this is a huge undertaking and a LOT has to be planned for and taken into consideration.
 An accurate assessment of resources, budget and work breakdown is critical to making the picnic a success.
 Now, take a small organization of 100 people.
-Perhaps there are just two of you working on the project.
+Perhaps there are just two of you working on the project because your supervisor asked you to.
 The details and planning necessary for this size of a picnic are way less than that of a large organization.
-By being savvy about project management and really understanding the processes, you will be able to discern what is essential for the project’s success no matter the size of your organization.
-You’ll have a template.
+And being savvy about project management and really understanding the processes, you will be able to discern what is essential for the project’s success, and what can be bypassed.

 - Set the expectation of using Project Management methodology – By using project management methodology, and giving your team the chance to try their hand at different tasks, they can learn by doing.
 It can be daunting at first, but by giving them a safe place to try it out and contribute they can become more comfortable with the process and be willing and able to take on more and more each time.